thebinarysearchtree/forge/README.md

     icon: './app'
  }
  ```

-At some point, you need to sign up for an Apple Developer Account and create an app.

 ```appBundleId```: At some point, you need to sign up for an Apple Developer Account and create an app.
 This is where you create a bundle Id that you then provide to Forge in this field.